Got a Job? Get a Work Permit! It's the Law.

 To Obtain a Work Permit from ROE # 17:

-1. First, see if your school building issues work permits for their students.
-Most high school and junior high schools have a Designated Issuing Officer.
+- First, see if your school building issues work permits for its students.
+Most high schools and junior high schools have a Designated Issuing Officer.
 If your school has a Designated Issuing Officer, you should go through them.

 CLICK HERE FOR A LIST OF OUR DISTRICTS & DESIGNATED ISSUING OFFICERS.